grayson-arendt/Lunabotics-2025/README.md

 sudo usermod -a -G dialout $USER
 ```

-Use `ls /dev/ttyUSB*` to identify device numbers if the lidars are disconnected and reconnected, then adjust the lidar parameters in `hardware_launch.py` accordingly.
+Use `ls /dev/ttyUSB*` to identify device numbers if the lidars are disconnected and reconnected, then adjust the lidar `"serial_port"` parameters in `real_launch.py` accordingly.

 #### 2. Setup camera udev rules